Biology of vascular calcification in chronic kidney disease

 - Department of Nephrology and Transplantation

 - Guy's Hospital, London

-The most common cause of death in chronic kidney disease (CKD) patients is cardiovascular disease (CVD), often related to sudden cardiac death.
+The most common cause of death in chronic kidney disease (CKD) patients is cardiovascular disease (CVD), often related to sudden cardiac death (SCD).
 (See "Myocardial dysfunction in end-stage renal disease" and "Evaluation of sudden cardiac arrest and sudden cardiac death in dialysis patients".)

-It is hypothesized that sudden cardiac death is related, at least in part, to excess vascular calcification (VC), particularly in the form of extensive coronary artery calcification (CAC) [1-4].
+It is hypothesized that SCD is related, at least in part, to excess vascular calcification (VC), particularly in the form of extensive coronary artery calcification (CAC) affecting epicardial and smaller arteries [1-4].
 (See "Patient survival and maintenance dialysis" and "Diagnostic and prognostic implications of coronary artery calcification detected by computed tomography".)